OtsoBear/STUHI.org/README.md

+# STUHI.org

-A website I built by myself for the non-profit organization stuhi, which aims to improve highschoolers engagement in the Finnish startup ecosystem.
+A website built for the non-profit organization stuhi, which aims to improve highschoolers engagement in the Finnish startup ecosystem.